 What is the Difference between a Guardian Ad Litem and an Attorney for a Minor Child?

 Though they have similar roles, there are some significant differences between a Guardian Ad Litem and an Attorney for a Minor Child.
-The most important is their distinctly different roles in a parenting-related legal matter.
-Though a GAL is very often an attorney, s/he acts in the capacity of a guardian rather than an attorney when appointed Guardian Ad Litem.
-In the role of guardian, a GAL can testify to the court regarding what is best for the child, and they are not bound by the child’s preferences.
-And although a GAL is not allowed to disclose information about the case to an outside party, they are not subject to attorney-client privilege when acting in the capacity of a guardian.
+The most important is the distinctly different roles in a parenting-related legal matter that each of them holds.
+Though a GAL is very often an attorney, he/she acts in the capacity of a guardian rather than an attorney.
+In the role of guardian, a GAL can testify to the court regarding what is best for the child, and he/she is not bound by the child’s preferences.
+And although a GAL is not allowed to disclose information about the case to an outside party, he/she is not subject to attorney-client privilege when acting in the capacity of a guardian.